John Christian Schultz: Red River Resistance

+Political career

 Provincial politics

 The newly established government of Manitoba sought conciliation among the province's ethnic, religious and linguistic factions, and generally regarded Schultz as a disruptive force.
 Lieutenant Governor Adams George Archibald hated Schultz, and refused to consider him when constructing his first administration.
 In Manitoba's first provincial election (December 30, 1870), Schultz's Canadian Party was the only real opposition to the governing alliance.
 His followers won four seats (one of which was overturned on appeal), and were responsible for the death of at least one aboriginal government supporter.
 Schultz himself was defeated by Hudson's Bay Company spokesman Donald Smith in the riding of Winnipeg and St. John, 70 votes to 63.
 There was a riot among the Ontario militiamen when the result was announced.

 The Canadian Party continued as a parliamentary force after this defeat.
 At one stage, Archibald warned Prime Minister John A. Macdonald that they were promoting the "extermination" of the Métis.